Inhaltsverzeichnis

 “He has more luck than sense…”

-“Come on, let’s try it, good luck!”
+“Come on, let’s try it, and see if we get lucky!”

 Word meanings

-- something that is the result of a combination of particularly favorable circumstances; particularly favorable coincidence, a favorable twist of fate
+- something that is the result of a combination of particularly favorable circumstances; a particularly favorable coincidence, a favorable twist of fate

-the personified happiness (1); Fortuna
+- the personified happiness (1); Fortuna

 The pursuit of happiness…